Rationale

 Enabling Objectives

-Recognize where disease in an individual might reflect the existence of risk factors inherent to a given population (e.g., Tay-Sachs disease).
+The candidate will recognize where disease in a patient might reflect the existence of risk factors inherent to a given population (e.g., Tay-Sachs disease).

 Given a patient presenting with clinical findings suggestive of a genetic etiology, the candidate will

-- results of a physical examination of the patient and of selected family members, if need be;
+- a physical examination of the patient and of selected family members if needed;

-- list and interpret relevant laboratory and diagnostic imaging;
+- list and interpret relevant laboratory and diagnostic imaging tests;

 - construct an effective initial management plan, including, if required:

-- a referral for specialized evaluation, genetic testing, community resources, social and psychological support services.
+- referral for specialized evaluation, genetic testing, community resources, and social and psychological support services.